cvicens/atomic-fruit-service/README.md

 ## Let's CRUDify our REST enabled service class FruitResource

-What we want is easy:
+What we want to do is easy:

 * Return all the fruit if **GET** `/fruit`
 * Save a Fruit if **POST** `/fruit`